Myralllka/conky_themes/README.md

 You can change and add everything you want, scripts on any languages and it will be very easy

 <h2>Installation</h2>

-1) install conky-cairo
+1) install conky-cairo<br>
-in ArchLinux from AUR:
+in ArchLinux from AUR via a command:<br>
 ~~~~
-youurt -S conky-cairo
+yaourt -S conky-cairo
 ~~~~
 2) clone this repo from git:
 ~~~~